Categories: News

 Jammeh lost his reelection bid on Dec.
 1 to Adama Barrow, a real estate developer who has never held office.
 Barrow's victory was a surprise; Jammeh has held onto power for decades, claiming he had a divine mandate to rule “for a billion years.”

-In the past, Jammeh has also threatened to “cut off the head” of gay people, and claimed he could cure long list of maladies — from erectile dysfunction to a herbal mix that could cure HIV if applied on Thursdays.
+In the past, Jammeh has also threatened to “cut off the head” of gay people, and claimed he could cure a long list of maladies — from erectile dysfunction to a herbal mix that could cure HIV if applied on Thursdays.
 Human rights abuses also piled up.

 After his surprise loss to Barrow, Jammeh initially conceded.
 However, a week later, he reversed himself and said the electoral commission made a mistake.